 The library shall provide access to the Internet through cabled computers and also through the provision of Wireless Networks to students with laptops, tablets or other Internet enabled devices.

 8: Provision of Other Services

-The library shall provide photocopying and printing services for a fee.
+The library shall provide scanning facilities.
 Thermal binding, spiral binding, and book covering shall be provided for a fee.
 In addition, a second-hand book-stall shall also be provided subject to the availability of suitable items.

 9: External Membership

 External library membership is available to members of the public for a nominal fee.
-A discount on this membership fee will be offered to anyone who has previously completed study with Eastern College Australia or Stirling Theological College.
+A discount on this membership fee will be offered to anyone who has previously completed study with Eastern College Australia or Melbourne School of Theology.

 Similar borrowing privileges shall apply to those for students and staff.
 In particular, fines shall be applied for overdue items, there shall be no re-borrowing of items and there can be no reservation of items.

 External borrowers may only use electronic resources such as journal databases and E-books within the library.
 Remote access to these resources is not permitted due to licensing restrictions.

 The library reserves the right to deny external borrower applications as its primary role is to service enrolled students and academic staff.